AT&T follows T-Mobile US with more frequent device upgrades

 NO UPFRONT FEE, NO SERVICE PRICE CHANGES

-Customers under AT&T's new plan would not have to commit to a service contract but would have to sign a 20-month installment agreement.
-However, a customer who trades in a phone and starts a new installment plan before 20 months would not have to make the remaining monthly payments.
+AT&T said that under the new plan - branded AT&T Next - it will not charge an upfront device fee, unlike T-Mobile, but will instead charge customers $15 to $50 per month depending on the device.

-For example, an AT&T customer buying the Samsung Electronics' Galaxy S4 would pay $32 per month for 20 months for the device along with a monthly service fee and have the option to trade in the phone after 12 payments.
+For example an AT&T customer buying the Samsung Electronics' (005930.KS) Galaxy S4 would pay $32 per month for the device along with a monthly service fee and have the option to trade in the phone after 12 payments.

-AT&T customers willing to wait two years for an upgrade can still follow the company's traditional policy, which involves buying the device at a sharp discount with a monthly upfront payment in exchange for committing to a two-year contract.

 In comparison, T-Mobile US does charge an upfront fee for the device on top of $10 per month to sign up for its Jump branded upgrade option, and installments of up to $20 per month as well as its monthly service fee.